adyen-examples/adyen-step-by-step-integration-workshop/README.md

     }
 }

+startCheckout();

 ```

 Run your application to see whether the `Adyen Drop-in` is showing a list of payment methods.
 You'll notice that the Drop-in won't let you click `"Pay"` as we haven't implemented the `/payments` call yet.

-Here are some helpful notes if you do not see any payment methods show up on your website (`http://.../checkout?type=dropin`):
+Here are some helpful tips if you do not see any payment methods show up on your website (`http://.../checkout?type=dropin`):
 * **Empty response:** Have you configured any payment methods in the Customer Area?
 * **Invalid origin:** Have you added the correct origin URLs that allow your `Adyen Drop-in` to be loaded by the page?
 * **Unauthorized errors:** Have you specified your credentials correctly?